TREASURIES-Bond prices rise ahead of U.S. jobs report

 * Weakest U.S. ISM factory index since May 2013 raises concerns

-* Apple, utility and tech losses on Wall Street drive bond interest (Adds quote, updates market action)
+* Apple-led losses on Wall Street add bids for bonds (Adds quote, updates market action)

 By Tariro Mzezewa

-NEW YORK, Oct 1 (Reuters) - U.S. Treasury debt prices pared gains on Thursday with benchmark yields falling to their lowest in over five weeks as a further deceleration in U.S. manufacturing stoked investor worries in advance of Friday’s U.S. payrolls report.
+NEW YORK, Oct 1 (Reuters) - U.S. Treasury debt prices rose on Thursday with benchmark yields falling to their lowest in over five weeks as a further deceleration in U.S. manufacturing stoked investor worries in advance of Friday’s U.S. payrolls report.

-Price gains retreated from their earlier highs, but demand for government debt remained strong as Wall Street investors fled utilities and telecoms.
-A sell-off in Apple also fed demand for Treasuries.
+A fizzle of initial gains on Wall Street due to a sell-off in Apple also fed safehaven demand for Treasuries.

 U.S. bond yields fell to session lows after data from the Institute for Supply Management (ISM) showed its index of national factory activity fell more than expected to 50.2 in September, its lowest since May 2013.
 A reading above 50 means the sector expanded.